shyamanurag/WorldClassCryptoExchange/src/core/README.md

+# Core Trading Engine

-This directory contains the core trading engine implementation"
+This directory contains the implementation of the ultra-low latency trading engine written in Rust.